Insight206 logo Insight206 logo

 There is no universal “right” operating cadence.

-Best practices around executive communication often assume that abstraction and distillation are always the goal.
-In reality, effectiveness depends on how a leader consumes, processes, and trusts information.
+Many best practices around executive communication assume that abstraction and distillation are always the goal.
+In reality, effectiveness depends on how a leader consumes, processes, and builds trust in information.

 Learning to recognize and adapt to that rhythm isn’t a soft skill.
-It’s a form of operational clarity — and one that compounds quickly once it’s in place.
+It’s a form of operational clarity—and once it’s in place, it compounds quickly.